Skip to content

 A day between the stacks

 Connecting real books, metadata and people I spent one day in the stacks of the off-site central storage facility of the Library of the University of Amsterdam as one of the volunteers helping the library perform a huge stock control operation which will take years.
-Goal of this project is to get a complete overview of the discrepancy between what’s on the shelves and what is in the catalogue.
-We’re talking about 65 kilometer of […]
+Goal of this […]

 Read more